 She also added that this CPD act made only lives harder not only for them, but also for those who are currently unemployed.
 Hidalgo is one of the many who are requesting for the reevaluation of this CPD guidelines.

 Therefore, the circulating news about the CPD Law already abolished is fake.
-Professionals, including nurses, may they be here in the country or working in another country, shall still meet 45 units of CPD trainings in order to renew their license.
+Professionals, including nurses, maybe here in the country or working in another country, shall still meet 45 units of CPD trainings in order to renew their license.

 PRC also added that we could still renew even without CPD units until the end of 2019, provided applicants must sign an undertaking that they shall complete their requirements within the next renewal period.